streats/a11y-champions/github-gender-inclusivity-bugs-summary.md

 # Summary - Designing for Cognitive Diversity: Improving the GitHub Experience for Newcomers

 ## Introduction
-This paper addresses cognitive style bias on social coding platforms, such as GitHub, which can hinder certain populations, particularly women.
-They used GenderMag to identify inclusivity issues, developed a browser plugin to redesign problematic features, and tested it with 75 participants.
-Results showed improved user performance and self-efficacy, especially for those with cognitive styles linked to women.
-This highlights the importance of accommodating cognitive diversity in software design for a more inclusive environment.
+- The study addresses cognitive style bias on platforms like GitHub.
+- GenderMag was used to identify inclusivity issues.
+- A browser plugin was developed to redesign problematic features.
+- Testing with 75 participants showed improved user performance, especially for those with cognitive styles linked to women.

-This study explores the significance of Open Source Software (OSS) projects in fostering workforce development and inclusion.
-It highlights challenges faced by newcomers, especially underrepresented groups with unsupported cognitive styles, which can impede diversity in OSS projects.
-The research focuses on identifying and addressing inclusivity bugs in GitHub, a popular OSS platform.
-Through interface redesign and a browser plugin, the study aims to reduce cognitive barriers for newcomers, ultimately promoting diversity and inclusion within the OSS community.
+- The study emphasizes accommodating cognitive diversity in software design for inclusivity.
+- It explores the role of Open Source Software (OSS) projects in workforce development and inclusion.
+- Challenges faced by newcomers, especially those with unsupported cognitive styles, are highlighted.
+- The study aims to reduce cognitive barriers and promote diversity in the OSS community.

 ## Related Work
 This section addresses challenges in newcomer onboarding to open-source software (OSS) projects, the lack of diversity and biases in OSS communities, and the impact of different cognitive styles on OSS contributions.